Women's Basketball, Softball won BIG EAST regular-season and tournament titles

 Off the field, she was a three-time Academic All-Big Ten selection from 1994-96, and earned District Academic All-America honors in 1996.
 A native of Plymouth, Minn., Chastain graduated from Minnesota with a bachelor's degree in International Business/Spanish in June 1997.
 Having spent six months studying abroad at the University of Seville, Spain, Chastain is fluent in Spanish.

-Chastain and her husband, Chad, live on Chicago's North Side with their daughters Harper and Brooklyn.
+Chastain and her husband, Chad, live in the north suburbs with their daughters Harper and Brooklyn.
 Chad's sister, Brandi, is one of USA Soccer's all-time greats as she led the American side to the 1999 FIFA Women's World Cup.